georgealexakis/multiplatform_ros_remote_controller/robot-controller/README.md

-# Robot Contoller
+# Robot Controller

-Robot contoller has developed is  the context of multiple research projects for autonomous robots.
-During experiments, Robot Contoller is a very useful tool.
-I add something when it is requierred by a new research project.
+Robot Controller is a versatile tool developed as part of multiple research projects focused on autonomous robotics.
+It serves as a crucial component during experiments, enabling efficient control and adaptation of robotic systems.
+Features and functionalities are continuously expanded based on the evolving requirements of new research projects.

 ## Features